Create a Makefile

 clang -Wall -Wpedantic -Wextra -Werror -g ccrash.c -o ccrash

-has a clean
+This Makefile has a clean target, this is

 another “de facto” standard for a target name that doesn’t create